Buy real estate leads to get your real estate business moving fast.

 6. Market Leader

-Real estate pros looking for long-term stability may find that Market Leader is a great fit for them.
+Real estate pros looking for long-term stability may find that Market Leader fits them well.

 This platform guarantees to provide a specific number of exclusive leads in your target area every month.
-At $139 a month plus $25 per lead, you can set a predictable budget.
+You can set a predictable budget at $139 a month plus $25 per lead.

 They also offer automated lead nurturing and a free lead conversion course to help you get more sales.